opencivicdata/docs.opencivicdata.org/jurisdiction.rst

   Next notice that we changed `name`, `legislature_name`, `legislature_url`, all of which are pretty self-explanatory.
 The `legislature_url` is the url of the Albuquerque City Council website we'll be scraping.

-- Delete the `parties` information:
+- Edit the `parties` information:

-  This change isn't strictly necessary, but I couldn't easily located information about party affiliation among Albuquerque council members, so I deleted this dictionary to avoid having inaccurate information in the scraper's metadata.
+  Enter the parties information for the target jurisdiction.

 Alright, these three changes were easy.
 Now let's enter the jurisdiction's `terms` and `sessions` info.